sourcegraph/about/handbook/engineering/commit_messages.md

 2. Limit the subject line to 50 characters
 3. Capitalize the subject line
 4. Do not end the subject line with a period
-5. Use the imperative mood in the subject line
+5. Use the imperative mood in the subject line (See examples below)
 6. Use the body to explain what and why instead of how

 ## Subject line